Tips for Having a Safe and Fun Halloween

 Trick-or-Treating

-For younger children, going out in the late afternoon may be the right move because it prevents the disruption (and chaos) of a missed bedtime.
+For younger children, going out in the early evening may be the right move because it prevents the disruption (and chaos) of a missed bedtime.
 Alternatively, check your local calendar, as many communities are moving toward child-friendly trick-or-treats (and trunk-or-treats) in some streets or business districts.
 For children of early elementary school age and younger, chaperoning is a must.
 Depending on your children’s ages and stages, it isn’t a bad idea to quiz them on your phone number (if they know it) or to give them an easy-to-find slip of paper with your phone number on it in case they get lost in the crowds after dark.
 Hey, it can get wild out there!

 Counting Candy